opencv/opencv/modules/ml/doc/decision_trees.rst

     {}

-.. index:: CvDTreeTrainData

-.. _CvDTreeTrainData:

 CvDTreeTrainData
 ----------------
-.. c:type:: CvDTreeTrainData
+.. ocv:class:: CvDTreeTrainData

     Decision tree training data and shared data for tree ensembles.

 The structure is mostly used internally for storing both standalone trees and tree ensembles efficiently.
 Basically, it contains the following types of information:

 #.
-Training parameters, an instance of :ref:`CvDTreeParams`.
+Training parameters, an instance of :ocv:class:`CvDTreeParams`.

 #.
-Training data, preprocessed to find the best splits more efficiently.
+Training data preprocessed to find the best splits more efficiently.
 For tree ensembles, this preprocessed data is reused by all trees.
-Additionally, the training data characteristics shared by all trees in the ensemble are stored here: variable types, the number of classes, class label compression map, and so on.
+Additionally, the training data characteristics shared by all trees in the ensemble are stored here: variable types, the number of classes, a class label compression map, and so on.

 #.
 Buffers, memory storages for tree nodes, splits, and other elements of the constructed trees.

 There are two ways of using this structure.
-In simple cases (for example, a standalone tree or the ready-to-use "black box" tree ensemble from ML, like
+In simple cases (for example, a standalone tree or the ready-to-use "black box" tree ensemble from machine learning, like
 :ref:`Random Trees` or
 :ref:`Boosting` ), there is no need to care or even to know about the structure.
 You just construct the needed statistical model, train it, and use it.
 The ``CvDTreeTrainData`` structure is constructed and used internally.
 However, for custom tree algorithms or another sophisticated cases, the structure may be constructed and used explicitly.
 The scheme is the following: